 Suzanne took her dedication to making a difference in peoples’ lives as a consumer rights attorney and advocate for education to the Oregon legislature.
 She was chair of the Consumer & Small Business Protection Committee and a member of the Education & Workforce Development Committee.
 She is recognized as the leading voice for mortgage reform, introducing legislation that ensures homeowners facing foreclosure receive timely information about how to request a loan modification and provides them recourse if there is a violation.

-Suzanne was elected to the US Congress on January 31, 2012, in a special election.
-She serves on the Budget Committee and the Science, Space, and Technology Committee.
-Suzanne will be on the November 2012 ballot for a full term.
+Suzanne was first elected to the US Congress in a special election on January 31, 2012, then elected to a full term in November of 2012.
+She serves on the Education and Workforce Committee and the Science, Space, and Technology Committee.
+Suzanne will be on the November 2014 ballot for her second full term.

-Suzanne and Michael have been married for twenty-seven years.
+Suzanne and Michael have been married for twenty-nine years.
 Their children, now grown, attended school in the Beaverton School District.
-Suzanne, Michael and their cocker spaniel named Charley still live in the family’s home in Washington County.
+Suzanne, Michael, and their cocker spaniel named Charley still live in the family’s home in Washington County.